 Every year in September, a gay pride festival is carried out on three particular days by the entire neighbourhood.

-Family-Friendly Neighbourhoods in Quebec city.
+Family-Friendly Neighbourhoods moving to Quebec City

 We mentioned it earlier, Quebec City is renowned for its safety.
 Plus, real estate is much more affordable in Quebec than it is in Montreal, it’s cousin city.
 Therefore, the whole family can enjoy a safe backyard for a reasonable price!